nolanlawson/css-talk-2022/markdown.md

 Of course, I have no idea how an internal combustion engine actually works.
 It's a hugely complex thing.

 But by listening
-to the engine and seeing how it reacted to my actions, I learned how to use an engine efficiently.
+to the engine and seeing how it reacted to my actions, I learned how to use the engine efficiently.

 ---